 Probiotic Sauerkraut!
 Yes, sauerkraut is a probiotic pickle.
 To date, it’s the easiest probiotic pickle I have ever made and it’s actually the ferment I have done the most.
 It’s inexpensive, easy to make, absurdly healthy, and, personally, I think it’s delicious.

 Let’s start with the full recipe.
-A more in depth sauerkraut guide can be found below.
+A more in depth sauerkraut guide, complete with sauerkraut history and accolades, can be found below.

 - 1 Head Cabbage